There is something bittersweet about learning to make the meal you always ask for when you visit your Mom’s kitchen.

 3. Remove half of the onions using a slotted spoon and place in a paper towel lined bowl.

 5. Add salt and pepper.
-Par cook the lentils for about 10-15 minutes, scraping the bottom of the pan to make sure you get all the onion bits.
+Par cook the lentils for 15 minutes, scraping the bottom of the pan to make sure you get all the onion bits.
+Add more water as needed so the lentils are just covered in water.

 6. Add the rice and an additional 1.5 cups of water.
 Bring to a boil and then reduce heat to low, cover, and cook for 20 minutes or until water is absorbed and rice is cooked.